Skip to content Skip to navigation Skip to footer

 If an error occurs while importing your ride, perform one or all of the following actions to resolve the issue.

-• Remove and reconnect the USB flash drive securely.
+• Remove and reconnect the USB securely.

 • Make sure the files are not inside a folder on the flash drive.